ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+grave stood a venerable apple tree, but

+- nun &quot; 1 f vu &#x27;IUV &#x27;JL A1 V JL I. uaU VACt:
+hundred and eighty years.
+Near the
+grave stood a venerable apple tree, but
+when and by whom planted is not known.
+This tree had sent two of its main roots
+into the graves of Mr. and Mrs. Williams.
+The larger root had pushed its way
 through the earth till it reached the pre­
 cise spot occupied by the skull of Roger
 Williams.
 There making a turn, ap&#x27; if